balabit/syslog-ng-gitbook/chapters/chapter_0/section_2.md

 ## Introduction

-Syslog-ng has been available in openSUSE and SLES for many years.
+The syslog-ng application has been available in openSUSE and SLES for many years.
 The included version usually lags behind a version or more.
 Up to date syslog-ng packages for recent openSUSE and SLES releases are available in the [OBS repositories of Peter Czanik][ref:obs-czp-sub].
-Depending on the distribution release, syslog-ng, rsyslog or systemd's journald (package `systemd-logger`) are installed as default logging solution.
+Depending on the distribution release, syslog-ng, Rsyslog or systemd's journald (package `systemd-logger`) are installed as the default logging solution.

-None of these packages are officially supported by BalaBit, but we help resolving problems with a best effort.
+None of these packages are officially supported by Balabit, but we try to help resolving problems with our best effort.

 ## Using the latest syslog-ng version

-If you want to install the latest available syslog-ng version, you need to add one of the [OBS repositories of Peter Czanik][ref:obs-czp-sub] first.
+If you want to install the latest available syslog-ng version, add one of the [OBS repositories of Peter Czanik][ref:obs-czp-sub] first.
 For version 3.6 use the following command:
 ```shell
 zypper ar http://download.opensuse.org/repositories/home:/czanik:/syslog-ng36/openSUSE_13.2/ syslog-ng36
 ```
-This command line refers to the latest distribution an syslog-ng versions at the time of writing, you might need to change either one or both version numbers.
+This command line refers to the latest distribution of syslog-ng versions at the time of writing.
+You might need to change either one or both version numbers.
-You can skip this step, if you don't need the latest syslog-ng version.
+You can skip this step, if you do not need the latest syslog-ng version.

 ## Checking available subpackages